Miicroo/process-controller/README.md

 ## Q/A
 Q: Can I use this as an asynchronous terminal editor?
 A: No, the server can only handle one process at the time.
+(See [Possible TODOs](#possibletodos))

 Q: Can I send input to a process after starting it?
-A: Currently no.
+A: Nope.

 Q: Can I see output in real time from a process?
 A: Nope, HTTP does not support streaming responses.

+Q: Why would I use this instead of a real terminal?
+A: It is a (fairly) simple way to control processes, especially long-runnings commands that for instance start/stop/compiles some program.
+However, if you are more into terminals and feel that typing commands is sufficient, this project is completely unnecessary.